 Thankfully, members caught me.
 Although we all landed in the bushes, we were safe.
 I looked up and saw a squirrel, who blinked at me with ‘scary’ eyes and left.

-“In the end we didn’t get any help,” Youjin said, when we were back at dorm.
+“In the end we didn’t get any help,” Youjin said, when we were back at the dorm.

 “Don’t say that!
 He told us about ghosts’ types, right?”
 Inseong said.

-“We can’t be sure he was telling the truth,” Heejun stated.
+“We can’t be sure he told us the truth,” Heejun stated.
 “And we were almost killed too.
 Shouldn’t we report this to the police?”